-Founded in 2017, KOS Naturals is a fully vegan, plant-based supplement company based out of California, USA.
-Their primary product focus is a protein powder, which they make with a proprietary formula in their own labs.
+Founded in 2017, KOS Organic Plant Protein is a fully vegan, plant-based supplement company based out of California, USA.
+Their primary product focus is a protein powder they make with a proprietary formula in their labs.

-Think of KOS and their products as small-batch (their largest protein powder tub is 2.6 lb/41.3 oz), boutique, and 100% plant-based.
+Think of KOS and its products as small-batch (its largest protein powder tub is 2.6 lb/41.3 oz), boutique, and 100% plant-based.

-One of the reasons I chose to buy a tub of KOS’s plant protein is because I wanted to try something different than the current all vegan, plant-based industry leaders: Vega and Sunwarrior.
+One of the reasons I chose to buy a tub of KOS’s plant protein is to try something different than the current all-vegan, plant-based industry leaders: Vega and Sunwarrior.
 I was curious, and maybe you are too since you’re reading this, and after reading their about page, I ordered a tub.

 In this article, I’ll be reviewing the chocolate flavor protein powder from KOS.
-I’ll be going over its nutrition facts and ingredients, flavor, and price.
+I’ll review its nutrition facts, ingredients, flavor, and price.

 Generally speaking, KOS Organic Plant Protein is a product that I enjoy and recommend.
-It has a rich flavor that isn’t overpowering, mixes well in both almond milk and soy milk, and is fairly priced considering what you get in each serving.
+It has a rich flavor that isn’t overpowering, mixes well in almond and soy milk, and is fairly priced, considering what you get in each serving.

 Review of KOS Organic Plant Protein Chocolate Flavor

-So, to be completely transparent with you, I’ve only had this protein powder for about a week since the time of writing this article.
-However, within that week-stretch, I’ve had this protein powder every single day in either almond milk or soy milk.
+So, to be completely transparent with you, I’ve only had this protein powder for about a week since writing this article.
+However, within that week, I’ve had this protein powder daily in either almond or soy milk.

 Anyway, onward to the review of KOS’s organic plant protein powder.